 I never really gave storm drains much thought.
-Occasionally, I’d notice a sign that said drain empties directly to ocean but I didn’t put the garbage piece together with the storm drain pollution piece.
+Occasionally, I’d notice a sign that said drain empties directly to the ocean but I didn’t put the garbage piece together with the storm drain pollution piece.

 As for my water supply at home, I’ve only wondered what the lead content was.
 I had no idea where the water came from.
 I just take this kind of stuff for granted.